 Each lectern includes a Lectern PC.
 This is usually a Lenovo desktop PC.
 You may need to power on the computer by pressing the computer's power button (a small circular button located on the front of the computer).
 On a Lenovo computer, you can tell if the computer is on or off by the small LED light in the middle of the power button.
 If it is lit then it is already on.
 When the computer is powered off the light is not lit.
 If you see a pulsing light on the power button then the computer is in sleep mode.
 Try pressing a key on the keyboard or clicking a mouse button to wake the computer up for use.

 Once the computer has started you will need to log in using your Columbia College Chicago credentials.
-You will need to use their Columbia College email address as the user name (example: jsmith@colum.edu) and the same password that they have chosen to access their email and other Columbia services.
+You will need to use your Columbia College email address as the user name (example: jsmith@colum.edu) and the same password that you have chosen to access email and other Columbia services.
 If it is your first time logging into the computer for the semester, please allow a few minutes as your profile is created.
 This will only happen once per semester.

 Other video source options